On Direct Estimation of Density Parameters and Hubble Constant for $\Lambda$CDM Universe using Hubble Measurements: Data

 where $dz/dt$ is the time derivative of redshift.

 {\it Cosmic chronometers} are the selected galaxies showing similar metalicities and low star formation rates.
 The best {\it cosmic chronometers} are those galaxies which evolve passively on a longer time scale than age differences between them.
-These selected galaxies are usually called passively evolving galaxies.
-Age difference ($\Delta t$) between two passively evolving galaxies can be measured by observing $D4000$ break at $4000$ {\AA} in galaxy spectra~\citep{Moresco_2016}.
-Measuring the age difference ($\Delta t$) between these types of galaxies, separated by a small redshift interval ($\Delta z$), one can infer the derivative $dz/dt$ from the ratio $\Delta z/ \Delta t$.
+Age difference ($\Delta t$) between two passively evolving galaxies can be measured by observing $D4000$ break at $4000${\AA} in galaxy spectra~\cite{Moresco_2016}.
+Measuring the age difference ($\Delta t$) between these types of galaxies, separated by a small redshift interval ($\Delta z$), one can infer the derivative $dz/dt$ from the ratio between $\Delta z$ and $\Delta t$.
 Then, substituting the value of $dz/dt$ in Eqn.~\ref{H_dz}, we can estimate the Hubble parameter ($H(z)$) at an effective redshift ($z$).
 This technique measured the values of $H(z)$ in the redshift range $0.07 \leq z \leq 1.965$.
-Some of these DA $H(z)$ contain large standard deviations.
+Some of these $H(z)$ measurements using this DA technique contain large standard deviations, since the potential systematic errors arise in the measurements due to the contaminations in the selection of cosmic chronometers~\cite{Moresco_2018}.